Guy Weston: Philanthropy

 He has also given his expertise to support charities’ strategy and income, including serving on the advisory panel for the Royal Society and chairing the commercial enterprise for the Imperial War Museum.

 He was knighted in the 2021 New Year Honours for services to philanthropy and charity.

 Personal life

 Weston married Charlotte Emily Brunet in 1986; they have three sons and one daughter.
+He later married Ina Sarikhani.